grame-cncm/faustdoc/src/manual/midi.md

 **Example**

-In the following example, the frequency of a sawtooth wave oscillator is controlled by the pitch-wheel in the {-2, 2} semitone range, then converted as a frequency multiplicative ratio.
+In the following example, the bend of a sawtooth wave oscillator is controlled by the pitch-wheel in the {-2, 2} semitone range, then converted as a frequency multiplicative ratio and multiplied by a given frequency.

 <!-- faust-run -->
 ```
 import("stdfaust.lib");
-freq = ba.semi2ratio(hslider("frequency[midi:pitchwheel]",0,-2,2,0.01)) : si.smoo;
+bend = ba.semi2ratio(hslider("frequency[midi:pitchwheel]",0,-2,2,0.01)) : si.smoo;
-process = os.sawtooth(freq);
+process = os.sawtooth(440*bend);
 ```
 <!-- /faust-run -->